beyond-labs/react-mirror/README.md

 ##### `combine`

-Use `combine` to combine multiple state streams, or multiple prop streams.
+`combine` joins two or more enum streams into a single enum stream, & removes duplicates.
+Use combine to combine multiple state streams, or multiple prop streams.

 ```js
 combine(